Metrics / visualization add-ons¶

-For monitoring Helm installed OPEA applications, see Helm monitoring option.
+Monitoring for Helm installed OPEA applications is already working, see Helm monitoring option.

 To monitor Gaudi hardware metrics, you can use the following steps: